fabrizio-ottati/icons23-tutorial/README.md

 # ICONS 2023 tutorial - From Training to Deployment: Build a Spiking FPGA on a $300 Budget

 This is the code used in the tutorial.
+Both the Python scripts for the quantization aware training (QAT) and the high level synthesis parts can be found in this repository.

 ## Training